 Researchers are increasingly faced with new expectations and obligations in regards to data management.
 To assess and advance your data management practices throughout the course of a research project in this challenging landscape, see the RDM Guide for Researchers.

 There are several options for making data openly available and citable:

 - A domain-specific or general repository.
 There are many domain standards for making data publicly accessible.
 If you are unsure whether your domain has a standard or if you would like to use a general repository, you may consult publisher repository guides, re3data, or, in some cases, campus libraries provide data consultation services (Campus Resources).

 - UC Data Publishing Platform: Dryad is an open-source, research data curation and publication platform.
-All UC campuses are proud partners of Dryad and because of this offer Dryad as a free service for all UC researchers to publish and archive their data.
+All UC campuses are proud members of Dryad and, because of this, offer Dryad as a free service for all UC researchers to publish and archive their data.
 Datasets published in Dryad receive a permanent citation and can be versioned at any time.
 Dryad is integrated with hundreds of journals and is an easy way to both publish data and comply with funder and publisher mandates.
 Check out published datasets or submit yours at: https://datadryad.org.

 - Document – Provide clear documentation (i.e., a README file) explaining the context and methodology.